ros2-rust/ros2_rust/docs/writing-your-first-rclrs-node.md

 ## Create a package

-You can create a package in the usual way:
+You can start by creating a package with `cargo` in the usual way:

 ```console
 cargo new republisher_node && cd republisher_node